Efficacy of Moriya interaction to free the bound entangled state: Introduction

 \section{Introduction}

-Entanglement is one of the most fundamental tool for future quantum technologies \cite{EPR1935,Neilsen2000}.
-Many applications of entanglement like teleportation, quantum cryptography, quantum games, quantum imaging, etc. have been investigated \cite{CBennet1933,AkEkert1991,qs,qi}.
-All these applications need maximally entangled states for perfect execution of quantum information.
-But quantum states are too evasive such that they may loose their entanglement, when interact with external environment.
-So dynamics of entanglement under various environmental interactions in different quantum states plays an important role to process the quantum information.
-For the dimension $\geq 3$, the quantum states have been divided into two categories such as free entangled and bound entangled states \cite{Horodecki_1,Horodecki_2}.
+Entanglement is one of the most fundamental tools for future quantum technologies \cite{EPR1935,Neilsen2000,ml}.
+Many applications of entanglement like quantum teleportation, quantum cryptography, quantum games, quantum imaging, etc. have been investigated \cite{CBennet1933,AkEkert1991,qs,qi}.
+All these applications need maximally entangled states for the perfect execution of quantum information.
+But quantum states are too evasive such that they may lose their entanglement when interacting with the external environment.
+So dynamics of entanglement under various environmental interactions in different quantum states play an important role to process the quantum information.
+In this paper, we treat DM interaction as an environmental interaction.
+For the dimension $\geq 3$, the quantum states have been divided into two categories such as free entangled and bound entangled state \cite{Horodecki_1,Horodecki_2}.
 Free entangled states are distillable states and can be effectively utilized for quantum information processing \cite{Dist}.
 It is known that all the quantum states in $2 \otimes 2$ and $2 \otimes 3$ dimensions are distillable.
-While on the other hand the bound entangled states are noisy states and hard to distill.
-So these are difficult to use for practical quantum information processing.
-However these states activate the teleportation fidelity \cite{Activation_1,Activation_2,Activation_3}.
+While on the other hand, the bound entangled states are noisy states and hard to distill.
+So it is difficult to use these states for practical quantum information processing.
+However these states increase the teleportation fidelity \cite{Activation_1,Activation_2,Activation_3}.
 Recently, the bound entanglement have been realized experimentally in quantum information processing \cite{EB_0,EB_1,EB_2}.
-At present there are many mathematical tools available to characterize and detect the entanglement for bipartite systems in $2\otimes 2$ and $2\otimes 3$ dimensions.
-Negativity is one of these and is good measure of entanglement \cite{A.Peres,schidmt,Perse1996,negativity,locc}.
+At present, there are many mathematical tools available to characterize and detect the entanglement for bipartite systems in $2\otimes 2$ and $2\otimes 3$ dimensions.
+Negativity is one of these and is a good measure of entanglement quantification \cite{A.Peres,schidmt,Perse1996,negativity,locc}.
 But for the dimensions $\geq 3$, the characterization and detection of entanglement is still an open problem.
-Various criteria have been given to detect the bound entanglement such as realignment criteria, cross norm realignment criteria, etc. for higher dimensions $(\geq 3)$ \cite{PPT,range_citeria,Topical,Realign,Cross_norm,Cross_norm_update}.
+Various criteria have been given to detect the bound entanglement such as realignment criteria, computable cross norm realignment criteria (CCNR), etc. for higher dimensions $(\geq 3)$ \cite{PPT,range_citeria,Topical,Realign,Cross_norm,Cross_norm_update}.